What Is the Most Common Type of Lift Truck Accident?

 Forklifts could roll over when reaching a tipping point.
 Because of that, it's essential to be careful when operating them.

 Carrying simple loads that are too heavy or not properly secured can also cause a forklift to tip over.
-Improper loading and unloading can also be dangerous and lead to a lift truck accident.
+Improper loading and unloading can also be dangerous and lead to a lift accident.

-The leading causes of rollover accidents are:
+The leading causes of forklift rollovers include:

 - Improper loading